 The reserved colour palette of pink, yellow, and blue has been consistent throughout the painting.
 The repetitive colours have created a striking and playful effect.
 It’s amazing that three artists with such distinctive styles have combined their talents to create a unified image.

-Each artist has some of their other works on display in the exhibition behind the mural, next to works by New Zealand illustrators.
-We do recommend getting along if you can to see works by Donovan Bixley, Gavin Bishop, Dylan Horrocks, Brian Lovelock, Kieran Rynhart, Lily Emo and Isobel Joy Te Aho-White, among others!
+We do recommend getting along to the exhibition if you can to see works by Donovan Bixley, Gavin Bishop, Dylan Horrocks, Brian Lovelock, Kieran Rynhart, Lily Emo and Isobel Joy Te Aho-White, among others!